 Here I have provided a practice worksheet for you.
 You can experiment with it & learn the methods shown above.

-Reading the article above, we will easily learn how to Convert Date to Month & Year in Excel & those easy methods will make your dataset look comfortable & ease your job.
+Reading the article above, we will easily learn how to convert date to month and year in Excel & those easy methods will make your dataset look comfortable & ease your job.
 Hope you have enjoyed reading this article.
 If you have queries please feel free to leave a comment.